Noemidiaz/pands-project/README.md

 This respository focuses in the analysis of the renowned Fisher's Iris data set as part of the Programming and Scripting module for the Higher Diploma in Data Analytics at ATU.

-content of respository:
+Below is an overview of the content of this respository:

-- README File
-- Iris.csv
-- analysis.py
-- summary_variable
+- README File: This document provides an introduction about the respository.
+It includes the purpose, contents and  the analysis made using Python of Fisher's Iris data set.
+Also, It includes the methodology employed and a list of all URL references used.

+- Iris.csv: The data set investigated is downloaded into the respository in a .csv document.
+It is a simple text file to store data in a tabular format.

+- analysis.py:  this file contains all Python code, a language programing, which is uses to make the analysis of the data set.
+All statictis measures, plots, correlation between other is done by Python code and is organized in this document step by step.

+- summary_variable: It is a text file which shows an a concise and clear summary of information from data set.
+It is provides a brief of the relevant points or main statistical measures of variables in Fisher's Iris data set.

-- Plots.png: Histograms, scatter plots and heat map correlation matrix
+- Plots.png: Finally, in this repository you can see .png files.
+These are use for storing a variety of plots/ graphics such as Histograms, Scatter plots and Heat map for correlation matrix.

 ## Analysis

+object investigations
-Types of iris image
-part of the iris as variables image
+Types of iris image and quantity part of the iris as variables image

 ![partsofiris](https://ars.els-cdn.com/content/image/3-s2.0-B9780128147610000034-f03-01-9780128147610.jpg)
 Image by sciencedirect.com

+Correlation Heatmap

 ## Investigating data set using Python

+- save.fig()

 ## Contribute